cloudmesh/cloudmesh-manual/docs-source/source/installation/quickstart/quickstart.rst

    cms set verbose=10
    cms set timer=True

-After setting them additional debug messages witl be printed.
+After setting them additional debug messages will be printed.

-In case of `off` the following values are set:
+In the case of `off` the following values are set:

 .. code:: bash